 1. How do you manage inventory?

 Where and how do you keep a record of all your stock?
 Would you like to upload lots of products to a library in one go, or enter them individually?
 Would it be helpful to receive notifications when your products start to run low?
 Would you like to assign pictures to your stock so that you can clearly see what you’re selling?
-Does your current inventory management system calculate a running value of all your products together?
+Does your current inventory management system calculate the running value of all your products together?

 2. Is your POS cloud-based?

-Traditional POS systems have been bulky, with lots of apparatus needed, and the potential for disaster if your hardware gets damaged or stolen.
+Traditional POS systems can be bulky, with lots of apparatus needed, and the potential for disaster if your hardware gets damaged or stolen.
 With a cloud-based POS, every single payment you take is safe and all your inventory records and sales data are stored in a place where they can’t be destroyed.
 In addition, a cloud-based system can be run on smartphone or tablet, so it takes up less space on your counter top.